Pipeline-Horizon/UnitZero-Threat-research-IoCs-detections/README.md

 ## This repository will work as our raw data processing unit...

-We collect and parse raw threat data from various data points we collect internally and externally for actionable proactive threat-informed defense to our collection database.
-This will ingest to an undisclosed repo and TIP platforms for further processing analysis & production.
+We collect and parse raw threat research from various data points we collect internally and externally for actionable proactive threat-informed defense to our collection database.
+This will later ingest to an undisclosed repo and TIP platforms for further processing analysis & production.
+This will mainly work as a documentation process for our threat researchers who discover significant raw indicators & campaigns but currently don't have time to invest until at a later time...

+### How do we provide actionable threat informed defense?

 1. Collection
 2. Data Sources